 Mike Halper is Chief Executive Officer of ATC Partners, LLC, a real estate investment company that owns, renovates, and operates office and warehouse buildings in the Western United States.
 Since its founding in 1994, ATC Partners has purchased and renovated dozens of buildings to provide facilities to a wide array of office and industrial tenants.
-Mr. Halper also serves on the Executive Committee, Investment Committee, and the Advisory Board for Carmel Partners, a multifamily investor and developer.
+Mr. Halper is Vice Chair of the Executive Committee and serves on the Investment Committee and the Advisory Board for Carmel Partners..
 Prior to ATC Partners, he was a principal at Trammell Crow Company and responsible for activity in the San Mateo region.

 Mr. Halper also served as Chair of the Board of Big Brothers Big Sisters of the Bay Area, a mentoring organization serving 1,500 children throughout the nine-county San Francisco Bay Area and as Chair of the Board of San Francisco Day School, a K-8 independent school located in San Francisco, CA.

 Mr. Halper received his Bachelor of Arts in economics from the University of California, Berkeley, and his Master of Business Administration from Stanford Graduate School of Business.